tryton/tryton/modules/company/doc/usage.rst

-If you want to change your current `Company <model-company.company>` or `Employee <model-company.employee>`, you should do this by opening your preferences and selecting the desired company and employee.
+If you want to change your current `Company <model-company.company>` or `Employee <model-company.employee>`, you should do this by opening your preferences and selecting the desired company and employee from the list the administrator has predefined for your `User <trytond:model-res.user>`.

 .. note::